ganeti/ganeti/man/gnt-instance.rst

   * Launching the daemons in debug mode will cause debug logging to happen, which leaks private and secret parameters to the log files.
     Do not use the debug mode in production.
-Deamons will emit a warning on startup if they are in debug mode.
+Daemons will emit a warning on startup if they are in debug mode.
   * You will have to pass again all ``--os-parameters-secret`` parameters should you want to reinstall this instance.